ibm-cloud-docs/dns-svcs/faq.md

 1. Select the instance of {{site.data.keyword.dns_short}} you want to upgrade.
 1. Select **Plan** from the navigation menu.
 1. Select **Standard DNS** from the plan table.
-1. Click **Save** and then click **OK** when prompted to verify "Are you sure that you want to change plans?".
+1. Click **Save** and then click **OK** when prompted to verify "Are you sure that you want to change plans?"

-See [Update DNS Services instances](/docs/dns-svcs?topic=dns-svcs-dns-services-cli-commands#update-DNS-services-instance) to update to the standard plan using the command-line interface.
+See [Update DNS Services instances](/docs/dns-svcs?topic=dns-svcs-dns-services-cli-commands#update-DNS-services-instance) to update to the standard plan by using the command-line interface.

 ### Why is my custom resolver request count so low?
 {: #why-custom-resolver-request-response-count-low}